 Shift your thinking from couch potato to “thinking like an athlete”.
 Instead of thinking exercise is a necessary evil recognize the huge blessing it is that you can exercise.

 For me I always wanted to exercise so I could be skinny.
 It was only after I had my first baby that I realized I wanted to exercise for so many more reasons than that.
 I lost a lot of muscle during pregnancy and really noticed it after the baby was born.
-I just couldn’t run as fast and I wasn’t as strong.
+My body couldn’t run as fast and I wasn’t as strong.
 I wanted my muscle back.
 I wanted to be capable again so I could play a game of Ultimate Frisbee and focus more on the game than on how out of shape I am.
 Of course, I wanted to lose my baby weight as well but it became more about fitness and health than just my appearance, which for me is a lot more inspiring.
 Not to mention easier to measure.

 I love the example my husband sets here as well.
 His motto is “If you don’t have time to read your scriptures, get enough sleep, and exercise….you are too busy.”
 Those three things set you up to have a successful day.
 Exercise gets your body and mind going in the morning and helps you feel better all day long.
 If you are thinking like an “exerciser” you are sad when you don’t get a chance to exercise because you can feel it.

 One of the first things that got me motivated to work out on a regular basis was training for a 5k.
 I don’t think I had ever run more than a mile before then (I was a sprinter in track).
 Training for the 5k was so fun because at first a mile was really hard.
 After some time however, I noticed how much more endurance I was getting.
 A mile started seeming easier, Then two miles, then three.
 Seeing your physical progress is rewarding and motivating.
 There are many free plans online that can help someone new to know what to do each day to complete your long term goal.